Rajapaksa swears in 4 Cabinet members amid Sri Lanka crisis

 Security forces have been ordered to shoot people deemed to be participating in the violence as sporadic acts of arson and vandalism continued despite a strict nationwide curfew that began Monday evening.

-Saturday marks protesters' 35th day occupying the entrance to the president’s office in the capital Colombo, demanding that Rajapaksa resign.
+Protesters have been occupying the entrance to the president’s office in the capital Colombo for over 30 days, demanding that Rajapaksa resign.
 Rajapaksa family members have been in power for most of the past two decades.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.